dagster-io/dagster/python_modules/dagster/dagster/_generate/templates/PROJECT_NAME_PLACEHOLDER/README.md

 ## Getting started

-First, install your Dagster repository as a Python package.
-By using the --editable flag, pip will install your repository in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.
+First, install your Dagster code location as a Python package.
+By using the --editable flag, pip will install your code location in ["editable mode"](https://pip.pypa.io/en/latest/topics/local-project-installs/#editable-installs) so that as you develop, local code changes will automatically apply.

 ```bash
 pip install -e ".[dev]"